stevie86/powershell-profile/README.md

 # 🎨 PowerShell Profile (Pretty PowerShell)

-Version 1.04 - `setprofile.ps1` aktualisiert, um das PowerShell-Profil direkt von GitHub herunterzuladen.
+Version 1.04 - `setprofile.ps1` updated to download the PowerShell profile directly from GitHub.

 A stylish and functional PowerShell profile that looks and feels almost as good as a Linux terminal.